takarabune/kanji_sieve/README.md

 Similar to Kanji Sieve but only outputs a glossary from an already ordered list.
 Input needs to be a list of words, kana or kanji, on seperate lines rather than a text file.
 If given a csv file it will read the first column and ignore any others.
 It uses the same data resources as Kanji Sieve, it doesn't require tinysegmenter.

 __notes:__
+**DO NOT COPY PASTE JAPANESE IN PYTHONISTA'S EDITOR**  espically if you intend to key / search for that text.
+There is [a bug that substitutes characters on paste](https://github.com/omz/Pythonista-Issues/issues/722).